serco425/Agile-SC-Simulation/README.md

 <br />

-Current paper's status (23rd December 2022): Under review, minor revision.
+Paper's current status (23rd December 2022): Under review, minor revision.
 Upon acceptance, this line will be updated, and the citation information will be given below.
 To reference this project, please use the following publication: